White Collar Crimes

 - Trademark Counterfeiting: If you have deliberately displayed, sold, manufactured or advertised illegal copies or reproductions of any trademarked product or service, you will be charged with this offense.
 And if you are convicted of distributing such products, you will be subjected to heavy duty fines and several years of imprisonment.

 These felony offenses can be drawn out for months or even years and require an expertise in discovery and investigation.
 If you are charged with such grave offenses, it can put your freedom, reputation and also finances at stake and you will be face a very difficult time battling with the prosecutor’s case.
-Only a skilled legal attorney can improve your chances of reaching a plausible solution.
+Only a skilled white collar crime attorney in the Pittsburgh area can improve your chances of reaching a plausible solution.

 Get in touch with an experienced lawyer as soon as possible if you are facing these or related criminal charges.

-At Logue Law our attorneys are prepared to aggressively defend against charges of:
+At Logue Law our Pittsburgh white collar crime attorneys are prepared to aggressively defend against charges of:

 - Identity theft